top of page

 When the test is negative, the patient is at very low risk for bladder cancer and may safely avoid invasive procedures.

-The AssureMDx test helps improve early detection of bladder cancer, provides greater peace of mind, and reduces the associated healthcare expenses.
+AssureMDx helps improve early detection of bladder cancer, provides greater peace of mind, and reduces healthcare expenses.

 References: